lgdnet/docker-python/THIS-FORK-LGDNET-README.md

   - Click the plug icon for the source provider you want to link.
 - link to Github's organisation `lgdnet`, account `lgdnet-service-account`, which is (should be) a member of team `build` with admin rights on Github project [lgdnet/docker-python](https://github.com/lgdnet/docker-python)

-- follow [Builds/Configure Automated Builds](https://cloud.docker.com/u/lgdnet/repository/docker/lgdnet/kaggle-python/builds/edit) and specify configurations:
+- Still on [dockerhub organisation `lgdnet`](https://cloud.docker.com/u/lgdnet) follow [Builds/Configure Automated Builds](https://cloud.docker.com/u/lgdnet/repository/docker/lgdnet/kaggle-python/builds/edit) and specify configurations:

 - | key        | value                 |
   | ---------- | --------------------- |